-I remember thinking I wonder how many chocolate crème eggs they mash up into this McFlurry concoction?!?
+I remember thinking I wonder how many chocolate crème eggs they’ll mash up into this McFlurry concoction?!?
 I had played out the scenario a few times in my head and by the time we walked up to the counter I was pretty much drooling.
-I walked up to that counter like I owned it… I’ll have one large Cadbury crème egg Mcflurry please, plus I didn’t just travel 20 minutes in the rain to only order a small.
+I walked up to that counter like I owned it… I’ll have one large Cadbury crème egg Mcflurry please, and I didn’t just travel 20 minutes in the rain on public transit to only order a small.
 Pfffffft small.

-So the kid behind the counter grabs a cup and fills it half way with what sort of looked like ice cream, and then this next part kind of confused me, they had this dispenser that looked almost looked like a mustard squeeze bottle and out of that came my Cadbury crème egg “flavour” aka the yellow filling followed by a scoop of what was suppose to be the chocolate.
-He slapped a lid on it and handed it to me with a smile.
+So the kid behind the counter grabs a cup and fills it half way with what sort of looked like ice cream, and then this next part kind of confused me, they had this dispenser that looked almost looked like a mustard squeeze bottle, aka the yellow filling from the cream egg I guess followed by a scoop of chocolate pieces, and he was cheap on the scoop, then he slapped a lid on it and handed it to me with a smile.

 You know that feeling that comes over you when you find out as a kid that the Easter bunny doesn’t really exists, this moment was worse.

 So this year we skipped the creme egg ass and opted for 24 carrot gold.
 The greatest part about this recipe is it’s a two for one deal, you can either make carrot cake or switch up the spices and make carrot gingerbread muffins.

 1/2 cup of almond milk or milk of choice

 1 3/4 cups Bob’s Red Mill gluten-free all-purpose flour